Sickness from treatment

 There is information about feeling and being sick because of radiotherapy to the brain or stomach and abdomen in the radiotherapy side effects section.

-Remember that if you feel sick, tell your nurses.
+Remember that if you feel sick, tell your doctor or nurse.
 Doctors don't always routinely give anti sickness medicines before radiotherapy because not everyone is sick with this treatment.
-But if you feel sick, you need the medicines.
+But if you feel sick, they will give you the medicines.

 Rated 4 out of 5 based on 3 votes